Llaauuttyy/TrAnki/README.md

 # TrAnki
-TrAnki is a web-app that allows you to be a self-taught language learner
+TrAnki is a web appication that allows you to be a self-taught language learner